2019 FireKeepers Casino 400: Radio

-Radio coverage of the race was broadcast by Motor Racing Network (MRN) and simulcasted on Sirius XM NASCAR Radio.
-Alex Hayden, Jeff Striegle and five-time Michigan winner Rusty Wallace announced the race in the booth while the field is racing on the front stretch.
+Radio coverage of the race was broadcast by Motor Racing Network (MRN) and simulcasted on SiriusXM's NASCAR Radio channel.
+Alex Hayden, Jeff Striegle and five-time Michigan winner Rusty Wallace announced the race in the booth while the field was racing on the front stretch.
 Dave Moody called the race from a billboard outside of turn 2 when the field was racing through turns 1 and 2.
 Mike Bagley called the race from a platform outside of turn 3 when the field was racing through turns 3 and 4.
 Kim Coon, Steve Post, Pete Pistone and Dillon Welch reported from pit lane during the race.